NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

 schools in other cultures where fire spells are scene as more amateur.

-Sidio Barcans worship the god of the sea, Deniz.
-They believe in other gods and spirits, but Deniz is the only god that holds any power.
-They wear necklaces with a five sided ship-steering wheel, which is said to bring good-luck at sea, a way for Deniz to identify you.
+Sidio Barcans worship the god of the sea, Dennis.
+They believe in other gods and spirits, but Dennis is the only god that holds any power.
+They wear necklaces with a five sided ship-steering wheel, which is said to bring good-luck at sea, a way for Dennis to identify you.

 Eskillians believed that the gods visited them long ago and gave them the Stone of Eskil.
 After the fall of Eskillia,